 Patient Versus Provider Incentives in Long-Term Care

 Martin B. Hackmann, R. Vincent Pohl, and Nicolas R. Ziebarth.
-2023.
+2024.
 “Patient Versus Provider Incentives in Long-Term Care.”
-American Economic Journal: Applied Economics, forthcoming.
+American Economic Journal: Applied Economics, 16(3), 178–218.

 Download here